goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.13.
 Use tools that automatically detect vulnerabilities

 **TL;DR:** Even the most reputable dependencies such as Express have known vulnerabilities (from time to time) that can put a system at risk.
-This can get easily tamed using community and commercial tools that constantly check for vulnerabilities and warn (locally or at GitHub), some can even patch them immediately
+This can be easily tamed using community and commercial tools that constantly check for vulnerabilities and warn (locally or at GitHub), some can even patch them immediately

-**Otherwise:** Keeping your code clean from vulnerabilities without dedicated tools will require to constantly follow online publications about new threats.
+**Otherwise:** Keeping your code clean from vulnerabilities without dedicated tools will require you to constantly follow online publications about new threats.
 Quite tedious

 🔗 [**Read More: Use tools that automatically detect vulnerabilities**](/sections/production/detectvulnerabilities.md)

 <br/><br/>

 ## ![✔] 5.14.
-Assign ‘TransactionId’ to each log statement
+Assign a transaction id to each log statement

 **TL;DR:** Assign the same identifier, transaction-id: {some value}, to each log entry within a single request.
 Then when inspecting errors in logs, easily conclude what happened before and after.
 Unfortunately, this is not easy to achieve in Node due to its async nature, see code examples inside